2023-Govtech-Geekout-GDS/documentation/docs/frontend/20-TheFrontend.md

 # 2.0 The Frontend

 This topic covers a couple of basic things about frontend development.
-Along the way, we'll cover concepts like components, state, hooks, and events.
+Along the way, we'll learn about concepts like components, state, and hooks.

 In the first exercise, we'll learn the different components that makes up the todo application.